interledger/open-payments/packages/open-payments/README.md

   })
 } catch (error) {
   if (error instanceof OpenPaymentsClientError) {
-    console.log(error.description)
     console.log(error.message)
-    console.log(error.status) // the status of the request, if an HTTP request failure console.log(error.validationErrors) // an array of validation errors.
+    console.log(error.description) // additional description of the error console.log(error.status) // the HTTP status of the request, if a request failure console.log(error.validationErrors) // an array of validation errors.
 Populated if the response of the request failed OpenAPI specfication validation, or other validation checks.
   } else {
     console.log(error)